PREPARING AND COATING YOUR FLOOR WITH AN EPOXY FLOOR COATING THE RIGHT WAY

 garage epoxy flooring pattern

 WE DON'T KNOW ABOUT YOU BUT WE THINK THIS METHOD RESULTED IN A BEAUTIFUL CHIP PATTERN THAT IS AS GOOD AS IT GETS.
-THE ARMOR GRANITE KITS INCLUDE A PAIR OF SPIKED SOLES, WITH ARMOR CHIP THEY ARE PURCHASED SEPARATELY.
+ALL OUR COLOR FLAKE EPOXY FLOOR PACKAGES OUR SUPPLIED WITH SPIKE SOLES

 We get ask a lot about filling in control joints.
 Our recommendation is that you don't fill them in unless the sight of them make you physically ill and your floor is at least 10 years old.
 Those joints are there for a reason and they will keep a crack from forming right in the middle of your brand new high gloss garage epoxy floor.
 Below is a close up image of what a control joint looks like after it's properly epoxied.
 There's also an image from further back.
 As you can see the finished control joints look nothing like an unfinished one.
 Once finished they give the floor more of a stone slab appearance.
 All you need to do is lightly feather the epoxy in and out of the joint and lightly sprinkle chips on both sides of the joint.